cmbrandt/cxx-fundamentals/2_class_design_special.md

 # Rule of Three/Five/Zero

+The Rule of Three, The Rule of Five, and the Rule of Zero, are names of [idioms] that refer to the nuanced relationships between the special member functions: specifically, the destructor, copy constructor, copy assinment operator, move constructor, and move assignment operator.
+For example, if you explicitly define [a destructor], the compiler will [implicitly the copy constructor and copy assignment operator].
+Likewise, if you explicitly define [a move constructor], the compiler will [implicitly delete the copy constructor and copy assignment operator].

+The full list of ... displayed below.

+[ IMAGE ]

+The Rule of Three, Rule of Five, and Rule of Zero are a set of guidelines that have been been established to follow about when and under what circumstances special member functions should be explicitly defined.

 ## Rule of Three

 If a class requires a user-defined destructor, a user-defined copy constructor, or a user-defined copy assignment operator, it almost certainly requires all three. [continued]

+This guideline was established long before move semantics (e.g., move constructor and move assignment operator) we added to the standard with C++11.
+This rule is still observed today, but now tends to be treated as a special case of the Rule of Five.

 ## Rule of Five

-The Rule of Five refers to the relationship between special member function, where if a class requires a user-defined copy constructor, copy assignment operator, move constructor, move assignment operator, or destructor, it almost certainly requires all five. [continued]
+The Rule of Five refers to the relationship between special member function, where if a class requires a user-defined copy constructor, copy assignment operator, move constructor, move assignment operator, or destructor, it almost certainly requires all five.

+As mentioned above, the Rule of Five was established after move semantics were added to the language with C++11.
+As an extension to the Rule of Three,

 ## Rule of Zero